infraxys-modules/infraxys-by-example/variables/secure-methods/README.md

 #### Create the custom grant "i-can-execute-it"

 - Open a project that contains an account to test this setup.
-- Open the "Profiles"-tab.
+- Open the "Teams"-tab.
 - Click "Create profile" in the context-menu.
 - Save and close the profile.
 - Open the "Custom grants"-tab.
 - Click "Create grant" in the context-menu.
 - Call it "i-can-execute-it" and click "Save".
-- Drag above profile to the right column "Profiles with this grant".
+- Drag above profile to the right column "Teams with this grant".
 Users that have this profile now have this grant.

 #### Create another action